-- 1. Collect, assemble, edit and arrange for either print or e-publication three issues annually (Spring-Feb/Mar; Summer-Jun/July; Fall-Sept/Oct) of the NCWSS Newsletter, and send materials to the Executive Secretary. - a) Send the first issue to all members along with renewal notice to those who are inactive members; subsequent issues would go only to active members.
-This issue would highlight the annual meeting, introduce the new officers and directors, give the graduate student paper and poster contest winners, etc. - b) The summer issue would include the call for papers for the next annual meeting. - 2.
-Report to the Board of Directors on the publication and offer suggestions for any improvements in the NCWSS Newsletter. - 3.
-Provide oversight of the NCWSS website and serve as the editor for electronic material posted on the NCWSS website. - 4.
-Provide to NCWSS archives copies of each NCWSS Newsletter, photos, and other items of historic importance assembled during term as editor. - 5.
-Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.
+- Have appropriate weed science knowledge to create new content and to review, edit information provided by NCWSS board or members for posting on social media platforms. - Provide oversight to publish the NCWSS Newsletter in either print or e-publication three issues annually (Spring-Feb/Mar; Summer Jun/July; Fall-Sept/Oct).
+This will consist of soliciting content, seeking board approval for content as needed, and passing content on to the Executive Secretary to be published. - Newsletters should be sent to all members along with renewal notices to those who are inactive members in the spring and subsequent issues to only active members. - 4.
+Newsletter content should include, but is not limited to: - a.
+Spring: highlight the annual meeting, introduce the new officers and directors, recognize award and contests winners from annual meeting, call for symposia for the next annual meeting, information about the summer weed science contest; - Summer: results of summer weeds contest and a call for papers, contests, and recognitions for the next annual meeting; - c.
+Fall: information about the next annual meeting - d.
+Other timely information: position changes or openings, and necrology reports a.

+5. Report to the Board of Directors on the publication and provide strategic guidance on enhancing NCWSS communications.

+- Provide oversight of the NCWSS website and serve as the editor for electronic material posted on the NCWSS website. - 7.
+Prepare documentation containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.